nvn01/bitcoin-dataset-kaggle-auto-updater/README.md

 The project includes a GitHub Actions workflow that:

-- Runs automatically every Sunday at midnight (UTC)
+- Runs automatically everyday at midnight (UTC)
-- Can be triggered manually from the Actions tab
-- Uses Tor proxy to handle API restrictions

-To use GitHub Actions:

-1. Add your credentials as repository secrets:
-   - `KAGGLE_USERNAME`
-   - `KAGGLE_KEY`
-   - `BINANCE_API_KEY`
-   - `BINANCE_API_SECRET`
-2. Enable Actions in your repository
-3. The workflow will run automatically according to schedule

 ## Dataset Structure